 Students are encouraged to view philosophy not as a specialized, esoteric discipline, but instead as an activity integral to a liberal arts education, helping students to think more cogently and appreciatively about themselves and their world.

 The Department of Philosophy is part of the College of Arts and Sciences.
-Philosophy may be taken by students in the college as an elective, as a major, as a minor, as a part of a double major, or as part of an interdisciplinary minor in philosophy, politics, and economics; it also may be taken to meet certain General Education requirements as well as the Approaches requirement in philosophical and moral reasoning.
+Philosophy courses may be taken as an elective, as a major, as a minor, as a part of a double major, or as part of an interdisciplinary minor in philosophy, politics, and economics; they also may be taken to meet certain General Education requirements as well as the Approaches requirement in philosophical and moral reasoning.
 PHIL 101, 110, or 112 is recommended as a first course for those interested in philosophical issues and their cultural significance and for those who wish to examine a broad range of philosophical topics, problems, or historical figures.
 Other good starting points are PHIL 155, which deals with logic and the analysis of argument; PHIL 160, which deals with moral thought and experience; and PHIL 150, which deals with the concepts, methods, and foundations of the biological and physical sciences.

 Courses numbered below 199 have no prerequisites.
-These serve as suitable first courses in philosophy for many students, as do some courses below 299, in particular, PHIL 230, 266, and 280.
+These serve as suitable first courses in philosophy for many students, as do some courses below 299, in particular PHIL 230, 266, and 280.
 Courses numbered 101 to 120 are general survey courses.
 Courses numbered 130 to 290 are oriented toward particular problems or topics.
 Courses numbered 210 to 229 concern the history of philosophy.
 Courses numbered 300 to 399 are designed for advanced undergraduates and majors and carry a prerequisite of one course in philosophy.
 (Some may carry additional prerequisites.)
 Courses between 400 and 699 are for advanced undergraduates as well as graduate students.
-Detailed information on upcoming courses is available on the department’s Web site at philosophy.unc.edu/CHPClasses.htm.
+Detailed information on upcoming courses is available on the department’s Web site.

 PHIL 155 is recommended for all students who major or minor in philosophy.